pablodecm/paper-inferno/paper/paper.md

 $\boldsymbol{\omega} \in \mathcal{\Omega} \subseteq \mathcal{\Theta}$
 of the model parameters.
 The concept of statistical sufficiency is especially useful to evaluate whether summary statistics are informative.
-Classical sufficiency can be characterised by means of the factorisation criterion:
+In the absence of nuisance parameters, classical sufficiency can be characterised by means of the factorisation
+criterion:
 $$
 p(D|\boldsymbol{\omega}) = h(D) g(\boldsymbol{s}(D) | \boldsymbol{\omega} )
 $${#eq:sufficiency}
 where $h$ and $g$ are non-negative functions.
-If $p(D | \boldsymbol{\omega})$ can be factorised as indicated, the summary statistic $\boldsymbol{s}(D)$ will yield the same inference about the parameters of interest $\boldsymbol{\omega}$ as the full set of observations $D$.
-For the problems of interest of this work, the probability density is not explicit so the general task of finding a sufficient summary statistic cannot be tackled directly.
+If $p(D | \boldsymbol{\omega})$ can be factorised as indicated, the summary statistic $\boldsymbol{s}(D)$ will yield the same inference about the parameters $\boldsymbol{\omega}$ as the full set of observations $D$.
+When nuisance parameters have to be accounted in the inference procedure, alternate notions of sufficiency are commonly use such as partial or marginal sufficiency [@basu2011partial;@sprott1975marginal].
+Nonetheless, for the problems
+of relevance in this work, the probability density is not explicit so the general task of finding a sufficient summary statistic cannot be tackled directly.
 Hence, alternative methods to build summary statistics have to be followed.